gregpalmr/alluxio-zeppelin/README.md

                  --name alluxio-zeppelin \
                  alluxio/alluxio-zeppelin:2.9.0_0.11.0

-Note: If you want to reference the Docker host's "localhost" ip address, you can set "<alluxio_master_ip_addr>" to "host.docker.internal".
+NOTE: If you want to reference the Docker host's "localhost" ip address, you can replace "<alluxio_master_ip_addr>" with:

+- On Windows or MacOS: host.docker.internal
+- On Linux: 172.17.0.1

 When running against a Raft-based HA configured Alluxio cluster, use this command:

      docker run -p 8080:8080 --rm \
                  -v tmp-zeppelin-logs:/opt/zeppelin/logs \